 Ann makes her “Warrior Oats” with artichoke hearts and adds sriracha.
 I haven’t found any artichoke hearts I can bear yet.
 I tried canned, and found them just awful, so I’m thinking fresh, but just haven’t sourced them yet.
 Meanwhile I sub in celery and poultry seasoning.
 No sriracha for me, thanks.

 Ann says even if she doesn’t eat another thing all day, she has most of what she needs in this one meal, including B12 from the nooch.
-You can find that recipe in her cookbook, Be a Plant-Based Warrior Woman.
+I don’t even take the B12 supplement when I have my Warrior Oats.
+You can find her version of this recipe in her cookbook, Be a Plant-Based Warrior Woman.
 (The spiral bound is the best for kitchen use, IMO.
 That’s the one I have.)

-I have my own version of this breakfast that probably doesn’t satisfy everything I need in one meal, since artichoke hearts are cruciferous, and celery is not.
-But it does get in a lot of what I need, including my first 2 servings of green leafies for the day.
-While Ann throws everything into the pot at once and lets it simmer 20 minutes or so while she works out.
+I have my own version of this breakfast that does the same, and I do it a little bit differently.
+Ann throws everything into the pot at once and lets it simmer for 20 minutes or so while she works out.
 (Did I mention, she’s 90?)
 My method leaves the pot far easier to clean when you’re done.
 I tried it her way first.
 Clean up was rough!
-Even Ann says it’s way easier with her Caraway brand pans, which I have not yet acquired.
+Even Ann says it’s way easier with her Caraway brand pans, which I have not yet and probably never will acquire.
+(They’re pricey.)

 Savory Breakfast Bowl *modified from Ann’s Warrior Oats